etiennebouteille/portfolio/content/contact.md

 frontpage: false
 ---

-Hi my Name is Etienne.
-I am a media artist.
+Hi my name is Etienne.
+I am a media artist living and working in Stockholm.
 Currently employed at Humans since 1982.

+If you want to get in touch with ideas, questions or anything else, you can reach me at etienne.bouteille@gmail.com

 [twitter](https://twitter.com/bouteillax)